bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### Simple database query

 Here we use the the simple query 'BRCA1 and human' to answer the question: "What protein UIDs correspond to BRCA1 in humans?"
-To ensure you retrieve the full list of IDs, set the '-retmax' parameter to a high value if you expect long list of returned IDs.
+To ensure you retrieve the full list of IDs, set the `-retmax` parameter to a high value if you expect long list of returned IDs.

 ```perl